victorzhou2018/quad-sdk-wiki/Tutorial-(Coming-Soon):-Writing-and-Executing-Your-Own-Controller.md

+Note: This tutorial was for an RML-internal project and has since been deprecated.
+Users can now generate new controllers by inheriting the `LegController` abstract class (see existing examples in `robot_driver/src/controllers`).
+A tutorial describing these steps will be coming soon.

 To write your own controller and execute it on the robot, follow these steps:

 1. Write your source code for your controller class and wrapper node (these instructions will assume you have some files named `controller.cpp` and `controller_node.cpp` in the `example_package` package).
 You can copy `open_loop_controller.cpp` as an example.